Electromagnetic catapult: China

+Fujian was launched in June 2022 and began sea trials in May 2024.
+By May 2025, she had completed eight sea trials, including takeoff and landing tests with J-15T heavy multirole fighters, J-35 stealth fighters and KJ-600 AEW&C aircraft.
+In August 2025, Chinese media released a video teasing the launch of the Shenyang J-15T variant on the Fujian with electromagnetic catapults.
+Though no complete sequence of the take-off and recovery was shown, analysts believed the carrier and its air wing were reaching an important milestone.
+On 22 September 2025, the Chinese state broadcaster released multiple videos and photos — suspected to be from Fujians seventh sea trial earlier in the year — showing the complete catapult launch and arrestor recovery (CATOBAR) sequence for J-15T, J-35 and KJ-600 aircraft on the Fujian.
+PLA Navy also announced that Fujian had achieved "initial full-deck operational capability", laying the foundation for the subsequent integration with the carrier aviation wing and the carrier battle group.

+The planned Type 004 aircraft carrier, a suspected class of nuclear-powered supercarrier with displacement up to 120,000 tonnes, whose yet-unnamed lead ship was laid down in 2024 and currently in construction at the Dalian Shipyard, will almost certainly be also equipped with electromagnetic catapults due to the success of the MVDC system on Fujian.
+The Type 004 is projected to have four electromagnetic catapults (two at the bow, two at the angled flight deck), compared to three on its Type 003 predecessor.

+An electromagnetic catapult is also installed on the upcoming Type 076 amphibious assault ship along with an arresting gear system, enabling the LHD ship to also function as a drone carrier for unmanned combat aerial vehicles (UCAVs) and possibly even manned carrier-based aircraft.
+The lead ship of the Type 076, named Sichuan, was launched at the Hudong Shipyard in December 2024 and is currently undergoing sea trials, expected to be commissioned around late 2026.

 Systems under development

 India

 In 2013, the Indian Navy reportedly sought to equip the aircraft carrier with electromagnetic catapult, which could enable the launching of larger aircraft as well as unmanned combat aerial vehicles.

 As per August 2024 media report, Research & Development Establishment (Engineers) has developed a scaled-down technology demonstrator, known as Electro-Magnetic Launch System (EMLS) capable of launching payloads up to 400 kg (equivalent to an unmanned aerial vehicle) over a short span of 16 to 18 m.
 The demonstrator is being further developed into a full-scale EMLS for application on future aircraft carriers.
 Industry partners were reportedly being sought to develop the full-scale system to launch platforms weighing up to 40 tons can be handled by the system.
 Two crucial technologies including Pulse Power (which controls the electromagnetic catapult's power requirements and ensures precise and dependable launches) and Linear Electric Machine (which produces the electromagnetic force required to launch aircraft) were successfully developed.